rocramer/laravel-mailcoach-postal-feedback/README.md

     'public_key' => env('POSTAL_PUBLIC_KEY'),
 ],
 ```
-Finally, add your public key in vor `.env` file.
+Finally, add your public key to the `.env` file.
 You can get the public key by executing `postal default-dkim-record` on your Postal server and copy the `p` parameter (without the semicolon at the end).

 ## Documentation